tuomount/Open-Realms-of-Stars/README.md

 ### Features

  * Randomized galaxy with three different starting placements
- * 16 different space races to play
+ * 15 different space races to play
- * 23 different government types to play
+ * 22 different government types to play
+ * 17 different starting scenarios to play
  * Any realm can start as an elder realm even human player
  * Random events
  * Planetary events